 Managed Migration, Transitional Protection and Universal Credit

-If you are on legacy benefits and being told to move on to universal credit through managed migration, you need to watch this video.
+If you are on legacy benefits and being told to move on to Universal Credit through managed migration, you need to watch this video.
 UCAN has produced a simple video so you can absorb the subject without falling a sleep.
-If you want to know why transitional protection is important, watch it.
+If you want to know why transitional protection can be a life line for a lot of people, this is the video to watch.
 It has been produced by Doug Haywood; actors: Ripon Ray and Barbie!

 It’s a well-known fact that individuals who suffer from a hampered mental capacity - be it mental health or learning difficulties - are most likely to be vulnerable in our communities.
 They are also more likely to be victims of miss-sold products and services by companies, even though organisations that are providing financial products and services have a duty under the Financial Conduct Authority (FCA) to take extra care towards these individuals.
 This is what the FCA has to say about vulnerable customers: ‘ The vulnerability of the customer, in particular where the firm understands the customer has some form of mental capacity limitation or reasonably suspects this to be so because the customer displays indications of some form of mental capacity limitation (see ■ CONC 2.10) But due to a culture of intensive selling to consumers, generated by employers placing and enforcing - often difficult and unrealistic - performance goals which are attached to tempting